What is an apartment lease?

 What kind of deposits can a landlord ask for?

-In addition to first and last month’s rent, landlord may include different types of deposits before they reserve the apartment for you, including
+In addition to first and last month’s rent, a landlord may include different types of deposits before they reserve the apartment for you.

-- Security deposit – This money is held by the landlord to pay for damages, but you can get the majority back if you leave the apartment in good shape.
+- A security deposit is money held by the landlord to pay for damages, but you can get the majority back if you leave the apartment in good shape.
 It cannot total more than 2 months rent.

 What other costs should I plan for in moving into my apartment?

 Moving can be expensive.
-There are many expenses that you should budget for before you decide to move into your own apartment, including utilities and moving.
+There are many expenses that you should budget for before you decide to move into your own apartment, including utilities and the cost of moving (renting a truck, for example).
 In most cases, you will be responsible for a portion of the building’s trash, water, and all of your own electricity and cable usage.
 Many utility companies have “turn on” fees that will make the first month’s bill more expensive.
-If you are lucky, you have friends with trucks who can help you move any bulky items, such as a couch, bed, chair(s), etc. If not, you may need to pay to rent a truck to move your personal belongings.

 Once I move is there any way to get free furniture, dishes, towels, etc.?

-There are a number of resources to get furniture and household items for free or at low cost.
+There are ways to get furniture and household items for free or at low cost.
 Check the “free” section of Craigslist or visit a thrift store.
-A non-profit called A Sense of Home is also a great connection to help you create your “home.”
-They step in with a volunteer force to collect donated furniture and household items to create your homes so you can finally have a place where you belong.
+In Los Angeles, A Sense of Home helps young adults who are in foster care or who aged out of foster care set up their first apartment.
+They step in with a volunteer force to collect donated furniture and household items to furnish and decorate your home.

 Dealing with apartment related problems